 Don’t delay, though.
 According to the Federal Trade Commission, you must file a claim by January 22, 2020.
 After you do, wait.
 You will get the free credit monitoring after final court approval, at which stage you’ll be sent an activation code.
 The settlement administrator will not send cash payments until they are approved by the court.

-Another part of the settlement is that Equifax will provide extra credit reports for free; no claim needed.
-Starting in 2020, you and every consumer will be eligible for six free reports each year for seven years.
+Another part of the settlement is that Equifax will provide extra complimentary credit reports; no claim needed.
+Starting in 2020, you and every consumer will be eligible for six complimentary reports each year for seven years.
 They will be available for download from the main Equifax website.

 What to do now and into the future